 The Guild membership represents a wide cross-section of basket weaving abilities; from beginner to advanced.
 All have a love of basketry and everyone is made to feel welcome.
 We cordially invite you to join us!

-Your check for the annual dues of $20 should be made payable to the Central Pennsylvania Basket Weavers' Guild and mailed to our treasurer.
-Please email Becci Melcher if you have any questions!
+Your check for the annual dues of $20 should be made payable to the Central Pennsylvania Basket Weavers' Guild and mailed Donna Kumpf, our membership chair.

 Some of our members have been basket weavers for quite a few years.
 They've attended seminars and conventions in North Carolina, Michigan and elsewhere.
 Many of us have taken classes with exceptional weavers and teachers.
 Our special interests are quite varied and include round reed, ribbed, Shaker style, black ash, Nantucket baskets and miniatures among others.